dhellmann/pymotw-3/source/asyncio/index.rst

 which parts of an application cooperate to switch tasks explicitly at optimal times.
-Most often this context switching occurs when the program would otherwise block waiting to read or write data, but :mod:`asyncio` also includes support for scheduling code to run in the future, to enable one coroutine to wait for another to complete, for handling system signals, and for recognizing other events that may be reasons for an application to change what it is working on.
+Most often this context switching occurs when the program would otherwise block waiting to read or write data, but :mod:`asyncio` also includes support for scheduling code to run at a specific future time, to enable one coroutine to wait for another to complete, for handling system signals, and for recognizing other events that may be reasons for an application to change what it is working on.

 .. toctree::
    :maxdepth: 1